A Story of Ultimate Sacrifice

 Unfortunately, Colonel Marcus M. Spiegel was killed during the Civil War in the Red River Campaign in Louisiana.
 He died on May 4, 1864 and was buried by his fellow soldiers in an unmarked grave along the bank of the Red River, near Snaggy Point, Louisiana.
 His younger brother, Joseph, founded the Spiegel Catalogue Company and his niece, Hannah Greenebaum Solomon , was the founder of the National council of Jewish Women.

 Jean Powers Soman served as an Acting President of the National, Abraham Lincoln Bicentennial Commission Foundation and on the Academic Advisory Board of the Abraham Lincoln Bicentennial Commission.
 She also was a member of the Board of Directors of its successor organization, the Abraham Lincoln Bicentennial Foundation.
-She is currently a member of the Ezra Consortium of the American Jewish Archives and is on the Board of Advisors of the Lincoln Forum.
+She is currently a member of the Ezra Consortium of the American Jewish Archives and is a member of numerous national and local Jewish and civic organizations and museums.

-Jean Powers Soman would like to express her deepest gratitude, especially to her husband William, and to her daughters, Jill Reiter and Jennifer Soman, also to sons-in-law Jack Reiter and Andres Dereser, her grandsons, Gabriel, Noah and Joseph Reiter and her granddaughter, Sarah Caroline Dereser-Soman for all of their love and support.
+Jean Powers Soman would like to express her deepest love and gratitude, especially to her husband William, and to her daughters, Jennifer Soman and Jill Soman Reiter.
+She also wants to thank her son-in-law Jack Reiter, grandsons, Gabriel, Noah and Joseph Reiter and her granddaughter, Sarah Caroline Dereser-Soman for all of their love and support.
 She will be forever grateful to her beloved parents, Caroline and Gabriel Powers and her sister, Susan.

 The book, A JEWISH COLONEL IN THE CIVIL WAR, MARCUS M. SPIEGEL OF THE OHIO VOLUNTEERS, edited by Jean Powers Soman and Frank L. Byrne, (University of Nebraska Press, 1995) It is currently in print and available.
 It originally was published as: Your True Marcus, The Civil War Letters of a Jewish Colonel, edited by Frank L. Byrne and Jean Powers Soman with a Foreward by Dr. Jacob Rader Marcus.
 The book was published by Kent State University Press, 1985.